-The No_Mem_Kept subfield set to one indicates that the free memory space indicated in the last RBUFCAP is not kept at the start of the next frame exchange sequence; otherwise if set to zero, and free memory space is kept as indicated by RBUFCAP.
-The value of the No_Mem_Kept subfield is set to 0 at successive BlockAck agreement establishments.
+The No Memory Kept subfield set to one indicates that the free memory space indicated in the last RBUFCAP is not kept at the start of the next frame exchange sequence; otherwise if set to zero, free memory space as indicated by RBUFCAP is kept by the receiver for the next frame exchange sequence of the same TID or group of TIDs.

-The Memory Configuration Tag subfield indicates one out of two memory configurations as indicated in Memory Config Tag field in the recipient’s EDMG Flow Control Extension Configuration element (9.4.2.263).
-The value of the Memory Configuration Tag subfield is set to 0 at successive BlockAck agreement establishments.
+The Memory Configuration Tag subfield indicates one out of two memory configurations as indicated in Memory Configuration Tag field in the recipient’s EDMG Flow Control Extension Configuration element (9.4.2.263).

 The Management ACK subfield is set to one to indicate that frames of type Management that are not Action No Ack are acknowledged.
 This subfield is reserved if the BlockAck variant used is not the EDMG Multi-TID BlockAck variant.